A wall with a tv mounted on it

 It’s important to note that the location of the TV mount bracket should be carefully chosen to ensure the safety of both the TV and anyone who may be near it.
 Avoid mounting the TV too high or in an area where it may be bumped or knocked over.
 Additionally, be sure to check the weight limit of the mount and the TV to ensure they are compatible before installation.

-See also How to Mount Tv Into Brick Wall
+See also How Much to Pay Someone to Mount Tv

 Securing the TV onto the Wall Mount Bracket